bpucker/FlavonoidFriday/README.md

 A recent study by [Marin-Recinos & Pucker, 2025](https://doi.org/10.1101/2025.08.06.668978) investigated the evolutionary dynamics of the proanthocyanidin biosynthesis gene _LAR_, encoding leucoanthocyanidin reductase, through large-scale phylogenetic, syntenic, and expression analyses.
 An ancient duplication event at the base of dicots was discovered, resulting in two distinct paralog clades, _LAR1_ and _LAR2_, which have been differentially retained and diversified in many dicot lineages.
 A similar deep duplication occurred at the base of gymnosperms, giving rise to two gymnosperm-specific clades, _LARI_ and _LARII_, indicative of early divergence in that lineage.
 In dicots, numerous species feature multiple _LAR_ copies—particularly in lineages such as Fabaceae, Rosaceae, Theaceae, and Malvaceae—reflecting further lineage-specific expansions within the _LAR1_ subclade.
 Conversely, several Brassicaceae genomes, including _Arabidopsis thaliana_, appear to lack _LAR_ entirely - a finding supported by synteny analyses - highlighting a wholesale LAR loss in this lineage.

+### (104) _DFR_ Gene Family Expansion in _Fagopyrum_ ###
+> **Post:** The crucial anthocyanin biosynthesis gene DFR shows multiple duplications in Fagopyrum, hinting at potential novel or specialized functions #FlavonoidFriday details: https://doi.org/10.1101/2025.09.20.677491 & XXX

+A recent study by [Samsolnizam & Pucker (2025)](https://doi.org/10.1101/2025.09.20.677491) reports an expansion of the _DFR_ gene family in _Fagopyrum_.
+Dihydroflavonol 4-reductase (DFR) is a key enzyme in anthocyanin biosynthesis.
+This gene family expansion suggests that diversification of the anthocyanin pathway may be occurring in _Fagopyrum_.
+This is particularly surprising, as _Fagopyrum_ belongs to the Caryophyllales—the only order of flowering plants in which anthocyanin biosynthesis has been replaced by betalain biosynthesis in some families.
+The authors also propose putative mechanisms for the duplication of _DFR_ in _Fagopyrum_.

+### (105) Ups and Downs of Anthocyanin Biosynthesis in Poaceae ###
+> **Post:** Anthocyanin biosynthesis in grasses took a divergent path, with key gene losses and independent evolutionary innovations #FlavonoidFriday (details: https://doi.org/10.1101/2025.09.21.677584 & xxxx)

+[Khatun et al. (2025)](https://doi.org/10.1101/2025.09.21.677584) explore the evolutionary history of anthocyanin biosynthesis genes in Poaceae.
+While this pathway is generally considered highly conserved, several notable divergences have occurred within the grass family.
+For example, anthocyanin biosynthesis in Poaceae is regulated by an independently evolved MYB transcription factor lineage.
+Furthermore, the otherwise widespread TT19/An9 lineage (arGST, anthocyanin-related glutathione S-transferase) appears to be absent; instead, a functionally analogous enzyme, BZ2, evolved independently.
+The study also reports the loss of several key anthocyanin biosynthesis genes in _Brachypodium_, which impairs its ability to accumulate pigmentation.

 ### FlavonoidFriday posts will become less frequent ###